aeye-lab/pymovements/docs/source/reference/index.rst

    * - :doc:`dataset`
      - Overview of the :py:class:`~pymovements.Dataset` class
+   * - :doc:`metadata`
+     - Overview of the different types of metadata
    * - :doc:`gaze`
      - Overview of the :py:class:`~pymovements.Gaze` class
    * - :doc:`events`